AlexanderAKM/Multimodal/README.md

 ## TODO

 TODO:
-- fix cache issue
-    - ``localize.py`` works in the first time, but after caching, it does not work.
-- What vision dataset do we want to use?
 - Decided images vs random pixels
-    - Still need to find dataset
+- Still need to find/create dataset
 - Also still need to create proper class and functionality
 - Need to add selective_language_mask in *new* llava model.
-    - Thus, we should not import conditional thingie but rather our own model and change it for every part.
+    - So we have added the model.
     - Add functionality selective_language_mask in model (should be very similar to llama).
-- Change cpu inference to GPU inference.
+        - We swap out the LLM part with our llama model
+        - It should inherit the language mask and then it should work.

 - Get compute from AISIG?
     - Rerun bash localize lesions for full dataset instead of 5.

 # Important bits methodology